 Based on many studies, this self-empowering activity can help you develop a better perception of yourself.
 It can also boost your mood and alleviate the symptoms of common mood disorders like anxiety and depression.
 PrettyMe’s guide to adult toys for women emphasized how, aside from increasing blood flow, self-pleasuring can also stimulate the release of happy hormones.
 These include endorphin, oxytocin, dopamine, and serotonin, which all work together to regulate mood and reduce stress.

 Stress messes with your mind by playing a never-ending loop of negative thoughts and what-ifs.
 Subsequently, to get that out of your head, you can engage in activities that require you to move your hands.
 Examples of actions like these include knitting, sketching, baking, coloring, painting, playing musical instruments, and sculpting.

-Health’s list of stress-relieving activities notes how doing a familiar action with your hands can send signals to the brain that immediately relaxes you and makes you feel grounded.
+Health’s list of stress-relieving activities notes how doing a familiar action with your hands can send signals to the brain that immediately relax and make you feel grounded.
 Consequently, you can do hands-on physical activities that yield results to connect to the world.

 In today’s world, anything can cause stress, and you can find tension anywhere.
 To better manage stress, one of the things you can do is regulate your social media use.
-You can also take some quality ‘me’ time, and keep your hands busy.
+You can also take quality’ me’ time and keep your hands busy.

 If you or someone you know is looking to improve your health, share this article on Facebook or Twitter so that others can learn more about self-care.